onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 get an electric shock five if you don't do what I say I'll kill ya

-tape script 12.6 twelve point six Lily's dream I'd love a baby brother if I had a baby brother I would play with him all the time we'd have a lot of fun I'd be so happy I wouldn't ask my mum and dad for anything else
+tapescript 12.6 twelve point six Lily's dream I'd love a baby brother if I had a baby brother I would play with him all the time we'd have a lot of fun I'd be so happy I wouldn't ask my mum and dad for anything else

-tape script 12.7 twelve point seven Sam's dream I'd like to be taller if I were taller I'd be in the first team at rugby and if I played really
+tapescript 12.7 twelve point seven Sam's dream I'd like to be taller if I were taller I'd be in the first team at rugby and if I played really